MartinThoma/MartinThoma.github.io/_posts/2016-03-15-paid-reviews.md

 ## Getting in Touch

-Just send me an E-Mail (info@martin-thoma.de).
-Make sure to include what you want to be reviewed (title of the work at least, better would be a short description).
+Just send me an E-Mail (`info@martin-thoma.de`).
+Make sure to include what you want to be reviewed.
 Key information I want is:

 * Language of the work (English or German)
 * Type of work (e.g. book, bachelors thesis, masters thesis, paper)
 * Title of the work (e.g. "A review of Semantic Segmentation")
+* A short description what it is about.
 * What should I focus on?
     * Spelling, Typos, Grammar
     * Expressions
     * Typesetting
-    * Logic and structure
+    * Logic, structure and consistency
     * Factual correctness

 If you want me to review it, you should either send me a PDF or give it to me